Gurobi Notes (Python version)

 The cost of building expressions depends heavily on the approach you use, you should be aware of a few efficiency issues when building large expressions:

-• Avoid using the Python sum function..
+- Avoid using the Python

-• Avoid using expr = expr + x*x in a loop.
+expr = expr + x*x

-• The most efficient way to build a large quadratic expression is with a single call to addTerms.
+function when build a large expression. - The most efficient way to build a large quadratic expression is with a single call to

 Build a quadratic expression, as follow,